mediaprophet/simpleledger.github.io/docs/guides/slp-software-setup.md

 L1aeBNDeQ43PtFN2Jc9tbeqhNiqBgDHbxMctefHftHw4WtSo621e
 ```

-As a last step, in order to send the needed BCH to the funding address, we need to make sure to use the Cash address format.
+As a last step, in order to send the needed XEC to the funding address, we need to make sure to use the Cash address format.
 For that conversion we will use the following call

 ```bash
 > Electron-Cash-SLP-3.6.4.exe addressconvert qzvjfs5tuw56est4mwtzw3fegucgdwr00v0nkx3qwh